 - Caring for your child's teeth: 2–3 years

-Nutrition plays a key role in oral health throughout your life.
+Nutrition plays a key role in keeping teeth healthy throughout life.

-Good oral care and a healthy balanced diet with foods containing calcium (milk products and vegetables), fluoride (fluoridated water, seafood) and phosphate (leafy vegetables, fruit, meat and poultry) are essential in the prevention of cavities.
+Good care of teeth and a healthy balanced diet, with foods containing calcium (milk products and vegetables), fluoride (fluoridated water, seafood) and phosphate (leafy vegetables, fruit, meat and poultry), are essential to prevent tooth decay (holes).

-The following tips may also help in reducing the risk of cavities:
+The following tips may also help to reduce the risk of tooth decay:

-- Minimise sugar in your child's diet – a diet of high in sugar allows the bacteria and acids that create tooth decay to thrive in your child’s mouth.
+- Limit sugar in your child's diet – a diet high in sugar lets the bacteria and acids that create tooth decay thrive in your child’s mouth.

 - Drink water and sugar-free drinks.

-- Avoid fizzy drinks – even diet soft drinks are acidic and can erode the teeth.
+- Avoid fizzy drinks – even diet soft drinks are acidic and can erode teeth.